Skip to content

 Examples?
 A police officer detains you longer than necessary for a speeding ticket.
 And then she asks you to “consent” to a search.
 But when you don’t, she says she’ll have to detain you until the drug dog gets there.

-The prolonged detention is coercive.
+The prolonged detention (false imprisonment) is coercive.
 You’ll be free to leave if you “consent” to a search.
 Otherwise, you’ll be stuck there for who knows how long.

 Police officers can be creative.
 They come up with many, varied ways of pressuring and coercing people.
 Repetition is a common tactic, like a four-year-old.

-But don’t you cave.
-Hang tough.
+Response: But don’t you surrender.
+Calmly repeat “I don’t consent to a search.
+May I leave now?”
 And assert your rights.
 You don’t need to justify your rights.
 After all, they’re yours.
 Be polite if you can manage it.
 But assert your rights.
 So don’t “consent.”
 And don’t answer questions without consulting a defense lawyer.

 “Many citizens because of their respect for what only appears to be a law are cunningly coerced into waiving their rights due to ignorance.”